Key highlights

 Next, choose the channels you’ll use, as multichannel selling is resource intensive.
 Marketplaces like Amazon include analytics, so you can use this data to narrow down your list to the most profitable options.

 You’ll also need a way to manage your sales in one place.
-For example, Bluehost offers multichannel inventory management on some WooCommerce plans.
-That makes it simple to track and fulfill orders across different channels.
+For example, at Bluehost, we offer multichannel inventory management that makes it simple to track and fulfill orders across different channels.

 6. Use chatbots for customer support